christophgockel/vm/README.md

 1. Check if all the necessary components are available (and install what's missing)
 2. Use Packer to create the base ISO image and build a Vagrant box with it
+3. Adds the newly created box to Vagrant

+From there on the new VM is bootable by running `vagrant up` followed by a `vagrant ssh` to log in to it.

 ## Credits